AmericanRedCross/routing4imagery/README.md

 and their lengths.
 From there, the two files undergo preprocessing and reformatting to be compatible with the python package that will compute the Chinese postman route.

-There is a separate python script which is not part of the main workflow, but is useful to visualize the graph and overall route as an image.
+There is a separate Python notebook which is not part of the main workflow, but is useful to visualize the graph and overall route as an image.

-Open source github packgages that are used within this pipeline will be automatically cloned into the working directory through the bash script.
+Open-source Github packgages that are used within this pipeline will be automatically cloned into the working directory through the bash script.

 # Notes

-The efficiency of the Chinese postman problem is considerably slow.
+The efficiency of the route inspection problem is considerably slow.
 As a result, running very large inputs may take a very long time.
 In addition, this is not a finished product, as we still continue to improve the workflow and fix bugs that arise.